 evaluating and recommending loan requests for the use of university property and equipment by non-profit organizations; and

-establishing policies and procedures to manage university property, in accordance with state requirements.
+establishing policies and procedures to manage university property, in accordance with The Texas State University System (TSUS) Rules and Regulations and state and federal requirements.

-Department heads are responsible for the daily care, maintenance, and safeguarding of property and equipment.
+Department heads and account managers are responsible for the daily care, maintenance, and safeguarding of property and equipment.
 They are responsible for:

 timely notifying the office of Materials Management and Logistics of transfers and deletions of property and equipment in their possession;

-timely reporting stolen or damaged assets to the office of Materials Management and Logistics, the University Police Department (UPD), and, if the asset is a computer device, to the IT Security officer; and
+timely reporting stolen or damaged assets to the office of Materials Management and Logistics, the University Police Department (UPD), and, if the asset is a computer device, to the Informational Technology (IT) Security officer; and

 authorizing the “off-site use” of certain property and equipment assigned to their department for official use by university employees.

 Each university employee is responsible to use property only for state purposes and to exercise reasonable care for the safekeeping of property entrusted to them.